Simeon Ivanov (racing driver): Karting

 2005 was even more successful for the Bulgarian pilot.
-He completed a total of 14 races in the Bulgarian Karting Championship and the South East European Championship, scoring 12 pole positions, 13 wins and one 2nd position.
+He completed a total of 14 races in the Bulgarian Karting Championship and the South East European Championship, scoring 12 pole positions, 13 wins and one second position.
 He won both Championship titles and was again promoted for the Best Bulgarian Racing Driver.
-In the end of the year, Ivanov toke part in the Kerpen Winter Cup, Germany.
+In the end of the year, Ivanov took part in the Kerpen Winter Cup, Germany.
 He raced partnered by CRG Holland team.
-After finishing 4th and 2nd in the two semifinals, he was pushed off the racing track at the final but still managed to get to the podium in fifth place.
+After finishing fourth and second in the two semifinals, he was pushed off the racing track at the final but still managed to get to the podium in fifth place.

-In 2006 Simeon raced together with CRG Holland in the Italian Open Masters and at the Lonato Winter Cup.
+In 2006, Ivanov raced together with CRG Holland in the Italian Open Masters and at the Lonato Winter Cup.
 The top result of the season was reaching the finals at the Lonato race out of 140 racing drivers.
 At the end of the year, Ivanov made his first Formula Renault 2.0 test.